ambisonictoolkit/atk-reaper/readme.md

 If you experience problems or have questions pertaining to the ATK for Reaper plugins, please create an issue in the [ATK-Reaper issue tracker](https://github.com/ambisonictoolkit/atk-reaper/issues).

 If you use the plugins for some project, please [let us know](mailto:info[at]ambisonictoolkit.net).
-We [plan on](https://github.com/ambisonictoolkit/ambisonictoolkit.github.io/issues/9) adding a gallery of example artistic and reative projects that make use of the Ambisonic Toolkit.
+We [plan on](https://github.com/ambisonictoolkit/ambisonictoolkit.github.io/issues/9) adding a gallery of example artistic and creative projects that make use of the Ambisonic Toolkit.

 &nbsp;